dd32/td-gh-ex/README.txt

 Changelog:
 ---------------------------------------------------

+1.2
+- New feature: Native support for pagination has been added.
+- New feature: It's now possible to enable links to previous and next posts on permalink pages, i.e. the URL where one single post/page is displayed.
+- New feature: The RSS button in the sidebar can now be disabled.
+- New feature: Arjuna now integrates a simple Twitter icon, which will appear right next to the RSS icon in the sidebar.
+- Localization added: Czech (1.2)
+- Localizations updated: Lithuanian, Spanish, French, Brazilian, German (1.2)
+- Improved feature: The custom CSS now also works even if Arjuna has no write permissions to the theme directory.
+The CSS rules will be included in the HTML HEAD.
+This ensures maximum compatibility with a variety of setups.
+- Some minor performance optimizations.
+- Fixed bug: When the display of time in posts is disabled in the admin, the date would inaccurately append the time without any space or words in between.
+- Fixed bug: When the date format of comments was set to the default date format (showing a date instead of the elapsed time), the date was not correctly translated by WordPress.
+This only occured in non-English WordPress installations.
+- Fixed bug: When users had to be logged in to post a comment, the sidebar would be placed below the whole post.
+- Fixed IE6 display bugs: There had been some IE6 bugs since version 1.1.3, that appeared with and without IE6 optimization enabled.
 1.1.4
 - Localization updated: Brazilian (1.1.3)
 - Fixed bug: When displaying the elapsed time of a comment, there was an error with handling time zones.
 That way, some comments showed a negative number of seconds.